CRM strategy: Build one in 8 steps for sales & loyalty

 2. Outline the customer journey and define your target customer

-The best way to ensure customer satisfaction is to understand who your target market is.
+The best way to ensure customer satisfaction is to understand who your target audience is.
 This is called a buyer persona, and there are typically more than one of them.
-Each different type of customer should have their own persona.
-Then, you can use this information to further customize your sales funnel.
+Each customer type should have its own persona.

 [inline illustration] Buyer persona (example)

-Once you identify who your ideal buyer is, you can use their demographic information to figure out where they spend their time online.
-For example, which social media apps do they use most frequently?
-How do they relate to brands online?
+Once you identify your ideal buyer, you can use their demographic information to determine where they spend time online.
 Understanding their online habits can help you identify where and how to connect with them.

 3. Map the sales pipeline and plan your customer experience